Long-lasting battery with 45W charging support

 Samsung phones have always had robust customization options and the S10 Lite is no exception.
 From the ability to reduce animations, to switching between button- or gesture-based layouts, the phone also lets you switch over to Android 10’s default gesture navigation with options for adjusting sensitivity.

 Samsung has been steadily improving long term software support, and the phone has since received an update that brings the February security patches as well as improvements to overall system stability.
+As of April 13 2020, Samsung has started rolling out a fresh update that brings the April security patches as well as an update to One UI 2.1.
+New features include the ability to edit AR emoji, a quick crop feature as well as an updated keyboard that offers multilingual translation and the ability to search for emoji and stickers.

 Camera: Steadily capable